 The Risk Management Plan includes controls designed to mitigate risks including personnel related risks, accidental or intentional loss of information, segregation of duties, failure or compromise of information technology systems, physical security of the office and facilities, fraud prevention, detection and management, and corporate compliance requirements.

-Regular monitoring of risks is undertaken, considered by the management team, and reported to the Audit Committee.
+Regular monitoring of risks is undertaken, considered and discussed by the management team, and reported to the Audit Committee.
 The Audit Committee is established and structured in accordance with section 45 of the PGPA Act and the PGPA Rules.
 It meets on a periodic basis to consider matters including risk management, internal control, financial reporting, compliance requirements, performance reporting and governance arrangements.

-Employment of SES officers
+Employment of SES Officers

 The office has one SES position filled by Mr Jake Blight.
 The terms and conditions of Mr Blight's employment, including salary, are set out in a Section 24(1) determination and are based broadly on SES remuneration within the Department of the Prime Minister and Cabinet.